jhuckaby/Cronicle/README.md

 CPU limits can also be customized in the UI per each category and/or per each event (see [Event Resource Limits](#event-resource-limits) below).
 Doing either overrides the master default.

+### server_comm_use_hostnames

+Setting this parameter to `1` will force the Cronicle servers to connect to each other using hostnames rather than LAN IP addresses.
+This is mainly for special situations where your local server IP addresses may change, and you would prefer to rely on DNS instead.
+The default is `0` (disabled), meaning connect using IP addresses.

+### web_socket_use_hostnames

+Setting this parameter to `1` will force Cronicle's Web UI to connect to the back-end servers using their hostnames rather than IP addresses.
+This includes both AJAX API calls and Websocket streams.
+You should only need to enable this in special situations where your users cannot access your servers via their LAN IPs, and you need to proxy them through a hostname (DNS) instead.
+The default is `0` (disabled), meaning connect using IP addresses.

 ## Storage Configuration

 The `Storage` object contains settings for the Cronicle storage system.
 This is built on the [pixl-server-storage](https://www.npmjs.com/package/pixl-server-storage) module, which can write everything to local disk (the default), [Couchbase](http://www.couchbase.com/nosql-databases/couchbase-server) or [Amazon S3](https://aws.amazon.com/s3/).